 - 1. The definition of "Mining Tenement" in ASX Listing Rule 19.12 is "Any right to explore or extract minerals in a given place". - 2.
 For all Kempfield tenements the tenement holder is Argent (Kempfield) Pty Ltd, a wholly owned subsidiary of Argent Minerals Limited. - 3.
-Under the West Wyalong Joint Venture and Farmin Agreement dated 8 June 2007 between Golden Cross Operations Pty Ltd and Argent Minerals Limited (JVA), Argent Minerals has earned a 70% interest.
+Under the West Wyalong Joint Venture and Farmin Agreement dated 8 June 2007 between Golden Cross Operations Pty Ltd and Argent Minerals Limited (WWJVA), Argent Minerals has earned a 70% interest.
 The ongoing interest of the parties includes WWJVA expenditure contribution and dilution provisions commencing on a 70/30 basis.
 Following the lodgement of June 2017 quarterly reports, the JV partner decided to dilute their share for their contribution until 30 June 2017 and thereby increasing Argent ownership to 76.72%. - 4.
+The tenement holder for EL8199 and EL8200 is San Antonio Exploration Pty Ltd (SAE), and for EL8515 and EL8516 it is Loch Lilly Pty Ltd (LLP), a 100% owned subsidiary of Argent Minerals Limited.
+Under the Loch Lilly Farmin and Joint Venture Agreement (JVA) dated 12 February 2017 (effective date 17 February 2017), the respective ownership of all the tenements by the JVA Parties (SAE and LLP) is according to their respective JVA interests.
+LLP has the right to earn up to a 90% interest, with the first 51% interest to be earned by completing the drill test for the Eaglehawk and Netley targets.
+For further details on Farmin terms and conditions see ASX announcement 20 February 2017 Argent Minerals secures strategic stake in Mt.
+Read equivalent belt. - 5.
 The tenement holder is Golden Cross Operations Pty Ltd.